PKuts/bhutan_climate_modeling/README.md

 This repository is part of [Omdena's local chapter challenge](https://www.omdena.com/chapter-challenges/leveraging-ai-to-combat-climate-change-in-bhutan), focused on leveraging AI to combat climate change in Bhutan.

+## 👥 Collaborators

+Special thanks to the following team members for their collaboration:

+- **Qingfang Liu** – Lead on modeling workflow, data pipeline, and presentation
+- [Name 1] – Role or main contribution
+- [Name 2] – Role or main contribution
+- [Name 3] – Role or main contribution

+> 📝 *If you're a team member and would like your contribution added or updated, feel free to open a PR or issue!*

 ## ✅ Project Goals

 - Understand historical meteorological trends and seasonal/regional patterns